Nilla Pizzi: Early life and career beginnings

 In 1940, she performed in other shows organised for the Armed Forces, even being elected mascot of the 35th Infantry Regiment of Bologna.
 In 1942, she won a competition for new voices organized by EIAR, the Italian radio broadcaster, in front of ten thousand competitors, where she interpreted the songs "Tu musica divina" by Alberto Rabagliati, and "Domani non mi aspettar" by Oscar Carboni.
 She then began performing with the orchestra Zeme, debuting on the radio the same year, performing the tune "Casetta tra le rose", composed by Guido Cergoli.

-Her first album for Parlophon was recorded on February 20, 1944, dueting with Bruna Rattani in "Valzer di primavera" and accompanying Elsa Peyrone in "Ronda solitaria".
+Her first album for Parlophon was recorded on 20 February 1944, duetting with Bruna Rattani in "Valzer di primavera" and accompanying Elsa Peyrone in "Ronda solitaria".
 On 23 February, her first solo song "Alba della vita" was released.
 However, Pizzi always denied this, claiming it was a Parlophon mistake on the label.
 Either way, she was removed from the radio after a negative judgment handed down by the maestro Tito Petralia in the spring of 1944, as her voice was allegedly considered too sensual and exotic for the Fascist regime.
 However, she continued to tour the theatres and ballrooms of all Italy in 1945 and 1946, following the orchestra of maestro Cinico Angelini, to whom she had romantically linked.
 Her permanent return to radio occurred in 1946, when she signed a recording contract that tied her to Cetra.
 However, she was reportedly forced to record using aliases, with some records being released without any mention (i.e. anonymously).
-By 1949, Pizzi was finally allowed to return to record using only her own name.
+By 1949, Pizzi was finally allowed to return to recording using only her own name.
 Despite the aliases and anonymity, she had still become very popular, gathering wide acclaim by launching many popular songs.

 The period from 1948 to 1950 changed the trends and tastes of the public, due to the affirmation of the Latin American style imposed through Hollywood by Xavier Cugat and Carmen Miranda, and then spread in Italy songs to the rhythm of samba, rumba, bayon, calypso and cha cha cha.
 However, Nilla Pizzi was also able to juggle her signature cheerful songs thanks to ironic interpretations.
 She also performed duets with her colleague Luciano Benevene, with songs like "Bongo Bongo Bongo", "Che si fa con le fanciulle?" and "Avanti e indré".